ShiraJoseph/Nand2Tetris/ElementaryLogicGates/README.md

- Create the following chip set, in order.
-Use only Nand gates and the gates you have already created.
+--Build all the logic gates listed below, yielding a basic chip-set.
+The only building blocks that you can use in this project are primitive Nand gates and the composite gates that you will gradually build on top of them.--

   Not

   And

   Or

   Xor

   Mux

   DMux

   Not16

   And16

   Or16

   Mux16

   Or8Way

   Mux4Way16

   Mux8Way16

   DMux4Way

   DMux8Way